yixuanelsacao666/fragrance-recommender/README.md

 #### Description:

 Overview
 The Perfume Recommendation Webpage is a Flask-based application designed to help users discover perfumes tailored to their scent preferences, personality traits, and optional gender.
 By leveraging a SQLite database (fragrance_Internal.db) populated with data scraped from Nosetime (https://www.nosetime.com/), a professional perfume review community, the application matches user inputs to a curated selection of perfumes.
 It uses a scoring algorithm to rank perfumes based on scent notes, personality attributes, and fragrance types, displaying the top five recommendations with details like brand, name, notes, comments, and images.
 The project aims to provide an intuitive, user-friendly experience for perfume enthusiasts, combining a robust backend with a clean front-end interface.
+I've deployed it to the cloud, or you can simply click this link to get your personalized fragrance recommendation: https://fragrance-recommender-8khh.onrender.com/

 Project Structure and File Descriptions
 The project consists of several key files, each serving a specific purpose: